No. 550 Squadron RAF: RAF Killinghome

-550 Squadron dropped food over the Netherlands as a relief effort as part of Operation Manna, which took place from 29 April to 7 May 1945.
+550 Squadron dropped food over the Netherlands as a relief effort as part of 29 April – 7 May 1945 Operation Manna.

 After the war

 Germany surrendered on 8 May 1945.
-550 Squadron was disbanded at North Killingholme on 31 October 1945, the same day that North Killinghome closed.
+North Killingholme closed and 550 Squadron was disbanded on 31 October 1945.

 Today, the Battle of Britain Memorial Flight Lancaster is painted in the colours of BQ-B "Phantom of the Ruhr" EE139.

 Aircraft operated

 Notable aircraft

-Three of the Lancasters that flew with 550 Squadron managed to survive one hundred operations or more, and one nearly did so:
+Three of the Lancasters that flew with 550 Squadron managed to fly one hundred operations or more, and another nearly did: